Laser safety in Australia is regulated by

 HOW TO ADJUST A WELDING HELMET FOR LASER WELDING

 Our Gen2 laser welding helmet has variable shade with an auto shutter filter.
 This is one of very few with this feature.
 The key benefit is you can adjust the shade to match the Visible Light Transmission (VLT) of the laser glasses you are wearing, which can vary a great deal.
 The helmet internal switch should be set to the 5-9 range, and you use the external knob on the LHS to adjust the brightness to suit your eyes/visibility.
-Its native shade is 4, but we suggest a shade around 5 depending on which laser glasses you are using under the helmet and how bright the work lighting is.
+Its native shade is 4, but we suggest a shade around 5 depending on the VLT of the laser glasses you are using under the helmet and how bright the work lighting is.

 The knob (LCD shutter setting for visible light transmission) does not really affect the UV or infrared protection.
 The protection is inherent in the silver coated layers in the filter, so you are protected from IR and UV to a large degree, even if the battery is flat.
 However the high brightness is not good for your eyes, so please adjust the LCD shutter to bring the brightness to a comfortable level where you can still see the weld in progress.
 Extra strong work lighting is recommended.